 Before everything, at the very beginning of the document, even before the

 <!DOCTYPE html> mark.
 There is no ending mark for it.
 The HTML standard declares a doctype is used only as a hack compensating for HTML viewers that intentionally fail to abide by the HTML standard.
-In other words, a page might be interpreted differently in some HTML viewers when without it, but will probably look fine anyway because that mark officially has no defined implications.
+In other words, a page might be interpreted differently in some HTML viewers when without it.
+Such poorly programmed HTML viewers or web browsers ought to be replaced with other programs that display documents properly without that mark, because that mark officially has no defined implications.